Igniting Change: Final Report and Recommendations

 By the Congress Advisory Committee on Equity, Diversity, Inclusion, and Decolonization (AC-EDID)

-After six months of independent research and extensive consultations, the Congress Advisory Committee on Equity, Diversity, Inclusion, and Decolonization (ACEDID) has released “Igniting Change,” its final report and recommendations.
+In April 2021, following six months of independent research and extensive consultations, the Congress Advisory Committee on Equity, Diversity, Inclusion, and Decolonization (ACEDID) released “Igniting Change,” its final report and recommendations.
 The report is a call to action, and a valuable new resource, for the Federation, scholarly associations, universities, and the entire social science and humanities community.

 Dr. Malinda S. Smith